 Bradenton, FL- The Village of the Arts was founded by the Arts Guild of Manatee, and comprises approximately 35 arts-related businesses, many of which are also live/work spaces.
-You can check out the current spaces for sale and rent on the Village of the Arts Home Page!
-The Village is bolstered by an Arts college and a booming tourist industry around the beaches and barrier islands bordering the town.
-That’s right, beaches.
+The Downtown Development Agency administers two grants for homeowners, a facade grant for improvement to the front of a structure and a chain link fence replacement grant.

 Covington, KY- The Covington Commission has rezoned many commercial spaces for live/work galleries and studios.
 Additionally, they offer lots of financing options and tax incentives to help artists purchase and develop these spaces, as well as a flexibility that allows for “comparison shopping” of other like programs around the nation.

 Cumberland, Maryland – Cumberland’s Allegany Arts Council has created a very interesting relocation program.
 Complete with relocation incentives, the Arts and Entertainment district of Cumberland aims to upscale its town by bringing talented and hard working artists in to revitalize the district.

 Chattanooga, TN – Forgivable mortgages, financial assistance, and career development training available for artists who are willing to roll up their sleeves and help build the cultural revolution that Chattanooga is developing.
 The program is entering the third stage of its development (no word on whether there will be a fourth) and may or may not be currently accepting applications for further residents.

 Cleveland, OH - Artist Katherine Chilcote has a non-profit public art organization called Building Bridges.
 They are focusing on renovating abandoned houses for artists to live in and turning abandoned buildings into studios and galleries.